AlexandraDivaKetchum/Cyberculture-and-Social-Justice-Directory/Cyberculture and Social Justice Directory.md

 [Link to full article with institutional access](https://onlinelibrary.wiley.com/doi/abs/10.1093/ei/cbg013)

-$Article $Accessibility $Broadband internet $Internet $Economic Inequality $Digital Divide
+$article $accessibility $Broadband $internet $class $Digital Divide

 # Located Accountabilities in Technology Production
 ## Lucy Suchman
 ### 2003

-Inspired by Donna Haraway's "Situated Knowledges," this essay looks at how the production of technology should move away from so-called objectivity, "the view from nowhere," and instead take up located accountability, and employ feminist methodology particularly in the working relations of technological production.
+Inspried by Donna Haraway's "Situated Knowledges," this essay looks at how the production of technology should move away from so-called objectivity, "the view from nowhere," and instead take up located accountability, and employ feminist methodology particularly in the working relations of technological production.

 [Link to article](https://aisel.aisnet.org/cgi/viewcontent.cgi?article=1082&context=sjis)

-$Article $Objectivity $Technology Studies $Feminist Methodology
+$article $objectivity $technology studies $Feminist Epistemology

 # Can Compute, Won’t Compute: Women’s Participation in the Culture of Computing
 ## Fiona Wilson